-Life and baking are one and the same.
-There are firm rules and other areas that offer plenty of room for interpretation.
+In some areas of life, there are firm rules.
+Then there are other areas that offer plenty of room for interpretation.
 There are moments of triumph and toothsome rewards.
 There are devastating failures that you can’t fully grasp the depths of until the very end.

 The latter I find to be the most difficult.

 In baking, as with life, the process matters.
-You can disagree with the process all day, but you’ll never win that Pillsbury Bake-Off.
+You can disagree with the process all day, but you’ll never win that Pillsbury Bake-Off. *wink*

-I’m embarrassed to tell you I made them FOUR times.
+I’m embarrassed to tell you I made them four times.
 IN THE SAME DAY.
 Because I was certain my “tweak” wouldn’t result in the failure I knew was a guaranteed outcome.

 So now that my flaws are out on the table, let’s discuss what I did wrong.